Urbanisation in the Developing World

 Today, slums must be taken into account due to their demographic weight and political power.
 More and more national and local governments as well as public or private institutions are starting to analyze informal settlements.
 Despite being at the chore of urbanization and development studies, slums are still facing many major challenges related to public transportation, security, infrastructure, healthcare, education, inequalities and governance.
 Furthermore, in a time of innovation and new technologies designed to facilitate transaction of goods, capitals or people, it is fundamental that the one billion people living in informal settlements benefit from social innovation and technologies.
 Yet, it remains important to take into account the solutions which were found within the slums so as to adapt innovation to the environment.

 Innovation can be adapted to slums on various levels:

 Governance and institutions (access to public services, healthcare, education, democratic participation …)

 Economy and labour

-Giulia is an international urban development expert.
-She currently leads the ETTG Secretariaat in Brussels, coordinating researches and policies on EU international development for the Commission.
-Before becoming ETTG coordinator, Giulia has worked as international consultant at COWI Denmark and as programme manager and researcher at IHS in Rotterdam and the International Federation for Housing and Planning (IFHP) in Copenhagen, developing and managing international urban projects.
+An international urban development expert, Giulia Maci is the Coordinator of the European Think Tanks Group.
+She currently leads the ETTG Secretariat in Brussels, coordinating researches and policies on EU international development for the Commission.
+Before becoming ETTG coordinator, Giulia worked as international consultant at COWI Denmark and as programme manager and researcher at IHS in Rotterdam and the International Federation for Housing and Planning (IFHP) in Copenhagen, developing and managing international urban projects.
 Giulia is an urban planner specialised in smart mobility, urban renovation programs and community-based action planning with work experience in more than 20 countries across Africa, Asia, Europe and Latin America.